-LandscapeFrom a landscape perspective, the site is outside the boundaries of the South Downs National Park.
+From a landscape perspective, the site is outside the boundaries of the South Downs National Park.
 Therefore, an allocation at this location is not likely to have any significant impacts on the special qualities of this nationally designated landscape.
 At the local level, the results of the Arun Landscape Study indicate that the site is within the 'Westergate Western Fringe' LCA.
 The LCA is classified as having a 'moderate' landscape sensitivity and a 'medium to high' landscape capacity.
-There are no TPO or TPO areas located within or adjacent to the siteRegarding the historic environment, the site does not contain any nationally or
+There are no TPO or TPO areas located within or adjacent to the site